Science of People - Logo

 • What they learned

-This encourages critical thinking and helps them to integrate new information into their daily work routine.
-It will also show you what topics resonate most with your team.
+This encourages critical thinking and helps people integrate new information into their daily work routine.
+It also shows you which topics resonate most with your team.

 #32 Kids, Pets, and Plants Welcome